 "The Machiavellian Moment raised a thousand issues, settled two or three, and gave historians and philosophers a generation's work.
 It is a must-read and a must-have."--Philip Pettit, William Nelson Cromwell Professor of Politics, Princeton University

 "In analyzing the history of consciousness as explicated through philosophers, political theorists, historians, theologians, lawyers, and prophets, [this book] presents a new interpretation of wide-ranging problems.
 It should be of great value to scholars in many disciplines concerned with the history of ideas."--Marvin B. Becker

-Another Princeton book authored or coauthored by John Greville Agard Pocock:
+Another Princeton book by John Greville Agard Pocock:

 Hardcover published in 1975